 Applicants will be able to provide certain confidential business information relevant to their application proposals on a confidential basis.
-Under the Department's Freedom of Information Act regulations (49 CFR § 7.17), such information is limited to commercial or financial information that, if disclosed, would either likely cause substantial harm to the competitive position of a business or enterprise or make it more difficult for the Federal Government to obtain similar information in the future.
+Under statutory provisions (5 U.S.C. § 552(b)) and the Department's Freedom of Information Act regulations (49 CFR § 7.23), such information is limited to commercial or financial information that, if disclosed, would either likely cause substantial harm to the competitive position of a business or enterprise or make it more difficult for the Federal Government to obtain similar information in the future.